 Upper Sorbian and Lower Sorbian are 2 standard languages.
 Authorized in local government and schools.
 Increasing literature production.
 Now accepted as a minority language.
 40,000–45,000 others have some knowledge of it.
 Mostly older adults.
 Most monolinguals are very young (Stephens 1976).
-Most also use Standard German [deu].
+Also use Standard German [deu].

 Sorbian has lost much of its former public support after the unification of Germany.
-Many Sorbian schools have been closed (2007).
+Many Sorbian schools have been closed (Salminen 2007).